 Buyers Expectations Have Changed

 Now that buyers can do most of the research themselves quite easily, your sales team has to change what they bring to the table.
-Buyers no longer want a salesperson that can give them basic information.
+Buyers no longer want a salesperson that can give them the necessary information.
 What they want is a rep that can add information and value that they may not necessarily be able to find on a cursory scan of Google.

 That is why 74% of buyers move forward with the first person to show value and insight.
 Not only does that give them useful information, but it establishes your team and brand as an authority.
-It earns the buyer’s trust, which naturally becomes sales.
-Sales enablement allows each member of your team have the information that they need in order to meet buyer expectations.
+It earns the buyer's trust, which naturally becomes sales.
+Sales enablement allows each member of your team to have the information that they need to meet buyer expectations.

 Timing is Everything

-Because buyers expect information and insight quickly, your sales team does not have time to search across multiple platforms or perform their own research each time in order to gain useful information to make sales.
+Because buyers expect information and insight quickly, your sales team does not have time to search across multiple platforms or perform their own research each time to gain useful information to make sales.
 If they try to do so, a potential will quickly move on to the next company that can quickly provide the content they expect.